Uruk: Anu District

 The area traditionally called the Anu district consists of a single massive terrace, the Anu ziggurat, originally proposed to have been dedicated to the Sumerian sky god Anu.

 The Stone Temple was built of limestone and bitumen on a podium of rammed earth and plastered with lime mortar.
-The podium itself was built over a woven reed mat called ĝipar, which was ritually used as a nuptial bed.
-The ĝipar was a source of generative power which then radiated upward into the structure.
+The podium itself was built over a woven reed mat called ĝiparu, which was ritually used as a nuptial bed.
+The ĝiparu was a source of generative power which then radiated upward into the structure.
 The structure of the Stone Temple further develops some mythological concepts from Enuma Elish, perhaps involving libation rites as indicated from the channels, tanks, and vessels found there.
 The structure was ritually destroyed, covered with alternating layers of clay and stone, then excavated and filled with mortar sometime later.